Methods of Abortion

 There are many methods of abortion used in Canada.
 The method used depends mainly on the stage of the pregnancy and the size of the developing fetus.
 Other factors considered include the status of the woman’s health, personal preference, and where the abortion will occur.

-Included in the following section are the methods reportedly used in Canada in 2004, the latest year for which statistics have been released.
-Abortion methods used in Canada are incomplete in the statistical report.
-Clinic abortion methods are only included for the province of Alberta.2 Because recording and reporting of abortions in Canada is inconsistent and incomplete, it is unclear exactly how many abortions occur nationally by each method listed below.
+Included in the following section are the methods reportedly used in Canada, however, abortion methods are incomplete in statistical data2 Because recording and reporting of abortions in Canada is inconsistent and incomplete, it is unclear exactly how many abortions occur nationally by each method listed below.

 *Embryo refers to the developing human from the second to eighth week of development.
 All major organ systems develop during this stage and are present in the embryo at eight weeks.